 Philip Metres was born on July 4, 1970, in San Diego and grew up in the suburbs of Chicago.
 In 1992, he graduated from College of the Holy Cross in Massachusetts and received his PhD in English and an MFA in creative writing from Indiana University in 2001.

-Metres is the author of six poetry collections: Fugitive/Refuge (Copper Canyon Press, 2024); Shrapnel Maps (Copper Canyon, 2020), Pictures at an Exhibition (University of Akron Press, 2016); Sand Opera (Alice James Books, 2015); A Concordance of Leaves (Diode Editions, 2013), winner of the 2014 Arab American Book Award; and To See the Earth (Cleveland State University Press, 2008).
+Metres is the author of six poetry collections: Fugitive/Refuge (Copper Canyon Press, 2024); Shrapnel Maps (Copper Canyon Press, 2020); Pictures at an Exhibition (University of Akron Press, 2016); Sand Opera (Alice James Books, 2015); A Concordance of Leaves (Diode Editions, 2013), winner of the 2014 Arab American Book Award; and To See the Earth (Cleveland State University Press, 2008).
 He has also translated the works of such Russian poets as Sergey Gandlevsky, Lev Rubinstein, and Arseny Tarkovsky.

-Metres is the recipient of grants and fellowships from the Lannan Foundation, the Guggenheim Foundation, National Endowment for the Arts, Ohio Arts Council, and Watson Foundation, as well as the Cleveland Arts Prize.
-He teaches literature and creative writing at John Carroll University in Cleveland, Ohio, where he lives.
+Metres is the recipient of grants and fellowships from the Lannan Foundation, the Guggenheim Foundation, the National Endowment for the Arts, Ohio Arts Council, and the Watson Foundation, as well as the Cleveland Arts Prize.
+He teaches literature and creative writing at John Carroll University in Cleveland, where he lives.

 Metres is a professor of English at John Carroll University and the director of the university’s peace, justice, and human rights program.
 He lives in Cleveland.